Lighting 101: Using Umbrellas

 An umbrella takes your harsh flashlight and essentially turns it into a window.
 Except we are talking nice, soft window light that you can position and control—in intensity, in location, in angle, even in the color of the light itself.

-There are two general kinds — the reflected umbrella and the optical white shoot-through umbrella.
+There are two general kinds of umbrellas: the reflected umbrella and the optical white shoot-through umbrella.
 I tend to prefer the white (shoot-through) version as it is more versatile.
 In particular, because you can bring it right up next to someone's face for both power and softness.

-I used to use the reflected umbrellas (they have a white or silver lining and a black backing) but don't do that as often any more.
+I used to use the reflected umbrellas, but don't do that as often any more.
 I pretty much stick to the shoot-thru's 90% of the time.
 But you might choose differently, which is one reason we suggested the 3-in-1 version for your starter kit.

 Shoot your harsh flash through an umbrella and you get softness and control.
 Stick it in close and you get light that is tailor-made for portraiture.

 This is a very simple way to make your head-and-shoulder photos look more like they were shot by a professional and not by someone from the Department of Motor Vehicles.
 With a short telephoto, and umbrella'd strobe and awareness of your ambient light, you can make any headshot look more like a cover shot.

 Back it up a little bit, and your new "portable window" can also light some of the environment:

 It is safe, classic-looking light that is easy to tote around.
-Total no-brainer in the bang-for-the-buck department.
+A total no-brainer in the bang-for-the-buck department.

 In the photos above, the umbrella is being used from what can be considered to be a "classic" position — 45 degrees up and over to one side.
 There's nothing wrong with this, and it is probably how you will start out using the light source.